-Vinten Radamec launches new robotic heads with ICE technology
+Vinten Radamec Launches New Robotic Heads with ICE Technology

-Vinten Radamec has unveiled its next generation of fusion robotics incorporating the company’s new Intelligent Control Engineering (ICE) technology.
-The technology, which is designed to deliver unprecedented control and accuracy in a highly compact form, has been incorporated into the new FH-145 and FHR-145 heads.
+VALLEY COTTAGE, NY– Vinten Radamec, part of Vitec Videocom, a Vitec Group company, recently unveiled its next generation of fusion robotics incorporating the company’s new ICE technology.

+ICE (Intelligent Control Engineering) technology, which delivers unprecedented control and accuracy in an innovative and highly compact form, is incorporated into the new FH-145 and FHR-145 heads.

-The platform provides a motion control system and drive train within the heads to deliver both fast and slow broadcast-quality movement.
-It’s also able to drive a wide range of full-servo broadcast lenses using analog, digital or hybrid control modes.
-The ICE platform harnesses IP technology, allowing control from either the Vinten Radamec VRC or LCS systems over a standard Ethernet infrastructure.
+The ICE platform provides a motion control system and drive train within the heads to deliver both the fastest and the slowest broadcast quality movement.
+The ICE motion control system is also able to drive a wide range of full-servo broadcast lenses using analog, digital or hybrid control modes.
+The ICE platform harnesses IP technology, allowing control from either the Vinten Radamec VRC or LCS systems over a standard ethernet infrastructure.

-The FH-145 and FHR-145 heads are built on the performance of the FH-100 and FH-120 models.
-They offer the same high performance and manual and robotic capabilities, with enhanced aesthetics and ergonomics, including tilt lock for added security and a reconfigurable mounting cradle to suit a wide range of camera, lens and accessory payloads.
+The FH-145 and FHR-145 heads are built on Vinten Radamec’s FH-100 and FH-120 models, and represent the next generation of the company’s heads.
+The FH-145 and FHR-145 offer the same high performance and manual and robotic capabilities, with enhanced aesthetics and ergonomics including tilt lock for added security, and a re-configurable mounting cradle to suit a wide range of camera, lens and accessory payloads.

+Karen Walker, commercial manager, Vinten Radamec, says: “This launch signifies the evolution of our product range.
+We have taken great pride in perfecting every aspect of the design and performance of these heads so they incorporate all the successful elements of the popular FH-100 and FH-120 models with the additional new motion control platform.

+“The next generation heads are just the beginning of our new advanced technology, and we are expecting to launch a full range of ICE based products during the next 18 months.”

 The latest product and technology information